rombrew/phobia/doc/MachineProbe.md

 ## Speed noise threshold

-After flux linkage we estimate speed noise to know the lower bound of flux observer operation.
+After a flux linkage we estimate speed noise level to know the lower bound of flux observer operation.
 As a result these threshold values are calculated.

 	(pmc) reg pm.zone_noise
 	(pmc) reg pm.zone_threshold